What is Knowledge Management?

 The full scope of knowledge management (KM) is not something that is universally accepted.
-However, before one looks at the differences in the definitions, let's examine the similarities.
+However, before one looks at the differences in the definitions, let's the similarities.

 KM is about making the right knowledge available to the right people.
 It is about making sure that an organization can learn, and that it will be able to retrieve and use its knowledge assets in current applications as they are needed.
 In the words of Peter Drucker it is "the coordination and exploitation of organizational knowledge resources, in order to create benefit and competitive advantage" (Drucker 1999).

 Where the disagreement sometimes occurs is in conjunction with the creation of new knowledge.
 Wellman (2009) limits the scope of KM to lessons learned and the techniques employed for the management of what is already known.
 He argues that knowledge creation is often perceived as a separate discipline and generally falls under innovation management.

 Bukowitz and Williams (1999) link KM directly to tactical and strategic requirements.
 Its focus is on the use and enhancement of knowledge based assets to enable the firm to respond to these issues.
 According to this view, the answer to the question "what is knowledge management" would be significantly broader.